What is the cost of a Medicare Part D plan?

 - Stage 2 - Initial Coverage: You and the plan together share the total cost for your drugs up to an amount set by Medicare.

 - Stage 3 - Coverage Gap: You pay most of the cost for your drugs up to a limit set by Medicare.
-The plan pays very little.
-In 2017, you pay 51% of the cost for generic drugs, and 40% of the cost for brand-name drugs.
+In 2018, you pay 44% of the cost for generic drugs, and 35% of the cost for brand-name drugs.

 - Stage 4 - Catastrophic Coverage: The plan pays most of the cost for your drugs through the rest of the year.